What is Paging in Operating System?

 Paging in OS is the static memory allocation technique in the operating system in which the physical address space of a process is to be non-contiguous.
 When a new process arrives, its size(in pages) is determined.
 If the process has n pages in logical memory, then n frames must be available in the physical or main memory.

-If we want to support paging in the operating system, then the operating system (OS) determines the number of pages in the program and locates enough empty page frames in the memory to facilitate it.
+Paging in Operating system is a memory management technique used by operating systems to handle virtual memory.
 The operating system maintains the job table, page table, and frame table to support paging in OS (operating system).
-Here, this article will discuss paging in OS, its address translation, characteristics, and important points.
+Here, this article will discuss Paging in OS, its address translation, characteristics, and important points.

 What is Paging in OS?